(This page revised July 27, 2016)

 If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.

-(also sack, especially in period literature, or bladder) A flexible rubber or silicone plastic ink reservoir, tubular and closed at one end.
+(also bag or sack, especially in period literature, or bladder) A flexible rubber or silicone plastic ink reservoir, tubular and closed at one end.
 The open end is attached to the gripping section, usually with an adhesive such as shellac.
 Most sacs are plain cylinders, but some are necked down at the opening, and a few are tapered to make better use of the space within a tapered barrel.
 Illustrated here are several sacs for different pen models; the parts in the bottom row are a Vacumatic diaphragm (left) and a sac for Waterman’s Ink-Vue filler.
 See also White Rubber Company.

 (also sac protector) A rigid protective tube that encloses a sac to protect it in squeeze- and pneumatic-filling pens.
 Shown here are sac guards in an Aero-metric Parker “51” and a Sheaffer’s Touchdown.

 |sac section||A small rubber part, within the mechanism of a Sheaffer’s Snorkel, onto which the Snorkel tube, sac, and sac guard are mounted.
 The sac section, illustrated here with the Snorkel tube in place, might be considered the vestigial remains of an ordinary pen’s gripping section.
 See also gripping section, Snorkel.|

 |sacless||(also sackless) A pen that has no sac; includes pens with capillary, cartridge, eyedropper, piston, plunger, and syringe fillers.
 Bulb fillers and their direct descendants (Ink-Vue and Vacumatic) have no sacs in the usual sense and are called sacless on the basis of this technicality, but they do have flexible rubber parts in direct contact with ink.
 View descriptions and filling instructions here.|